meganskye/DocsBot-ChatGPT-Discord-Bot/README.md

 # DocsBot-ChatGPT-Discord-Bot
  An interactive Discord chatbot powered by DocsBot.ai and OpenAI ChatGPT.
+Docsbot.ai has been chosen in this case due to ease of managing source material, and multiple instances.

 Obtain answers from a DocsBot AI right within Discord using this bot, by prefixing queries with the !ask command.